dataforseo/TypeScriptClient/docs/interfaces/IAppDataGoogleAppListingsSearchLiveRequestInfo.md

 keyword in the app’s title
 optional field
 keywords that occur in the title of the app;
-can contain up to 200 symbols
+can contain up to 200 characters

 #### Defined in

-main.ts:191990
+main.ts:204326